Muninder Adavelli

 Globally, piracy reigns supreme.
-Despite the broader scope of legal streaming sites, billions of consumers still opt for pirated content.
-The economic downfall exacerbated by the pandemic also became a huge contributing factor to the rise in piracy numbers.
+Despite the broader scope of legal streaming sites, billions of consumers still opt for pirated content, aggravated by economic instability and lockdown woes.

 (LA Times)